mightycow/uberdemotools/CUSTOM_PARSING.md

 ###### Creating a custom demo parsing context

-Call `udtCuCreateContext` to create a context.
+Call `udtCuCreateContext` to create a new context.
-Call `udtCuDestroyContext` to free the resources of a context.
+Call `udtCuDestroyContext` to free all resources of a context.

 ###### Parsing a demo with your context